Misinformation: Countermeasures

 With the large audiences that can be reached and the experts on various subjects on social media, some believe social media could also be the key to correcting misinformation.

 Journalists today are criticized for helping to spread false information on these social platforms, but research shows they also play a role in curbing it through debunking and denying false rumors.

-COVID-19 misinformation

-During the COVID-19 pandemic, social media was used as one of the main propagators for spreading misinformation about symptoms, treatments, and long-term health-related problems.
-This problem has initialized a significant effort in developing automated detection methods for misinformation on social media platforms.
+By platform